TLeafWolf/C-_Group_Project/README.md

 ## Include the usage of at least two arrays (10 points).

-Array for drink or food sizes
+Array for drink or food sizes (done By Teresa)

-Array for types of food like types of pizzas or burgers
+Array for types of food like types of pizzas or burgers (done By Teresa)

 ## Implement secure coding best practices (10 points).